goinggo/beego-mgo/README.md

 I have been asked why I have organized the code in this way?

-For me the controller should do nothing more than call into the business layer.
-The business layer contains the business logic for processing the request.

 The models folder contains the data structures for the individual services.
 Each service places their models in a separate folder.

 The services folder contain the raw service calls that the business layer would use to implement higher level functionality.

-The controller methods just exist to receive the request and process the request through the business layer.
+The controller methods handle and process the requests.

 The more that can be abstracted into the base controller and base service the better.
 This way, adding a new functionality is simple and you don't need to worry about forgetting to do something important.
 Authentication always comes to mind.